csnp/qramm-tls-analyzer/README.md

 Part of the [QRAMM (Quantum Readiness Assurance Maturity Model)](https://qramm.org) toolkit, developed by the [Cyber Security Non-Profit (CSNP)](https://csnp.org).

+> **⚠️ Responsible Use Warning**
+>
+> This tool performs active network connections to analyze TLS configurations. **Only scan systems and domains you own or have explicit written authorization to test.** Unauthorized scanning may violate laws and regulations in your jurisdiction.
+The authors assume no liability for misuse of this tool.

 ### Why Quantum Readiness Matters

 - **Harvest Now, Decrypt Later (HNDL)**: Adversaries are collecting encrypted data today to decrypt once quantum computers become available